MadLittleMods/zig-neural-networks/README.md

 // Use `deserialized_neural_network` as desired
 ```

-You can see how this works in each of the examples where they save the state of the
+You can also see how this works in each of the examples where they save the state of the
 `NeuralNetwork` out to a checkpoint file as it trains.

+The MNIST example even has some resume training functionality: `zig build run-mnist -- --resume-training-from-last-checkpoint`

 ### Logging